-We believe our actions to address our gender pay and progression imbalance are the right ones and they are making a difference.
+We believe our actions to address our gender pay and progression imbalance are the right ones and they are making a difference for the long term.

-You can read more about our gender pay gap and how we are addressing this, in our gender pay gap report.
+You can read more about our gender actions, gender pay gap and next steps in our gender report 2019.

 1. Companies in the top quartile for gender diversity are 21% more likely to experience above average profitability (Source: ‘Delivering Through Diversity’ – 2018 McKinsey and Co).